ynput/OpenPype/website/docs/artist_hosts_maya.md

 ### Publishing look

-Select your model in outliner and ho **Pype → Create...**.
+Select your model in outliner and ho **OpenPype → Create...**.
 From there select **Look**.
 Make sure `use selection` checkbox is checked.
 Mine subset name is `Main`.
 This will create _Look instance_ with a name **lookMain**.

 Close _Creator_ window.

 Now save your scene, give it some sensible name.
-Next, go **Pype → Publish**.
+Next, go **OpenPype → Publish**.
 This process is almost identical as publishing models, only different _Validators_ and other plugins will be used.